alejandroalffer/alastria-node-besu/README.md

 ### Installation Type

-* Users who what to deploy Web3 applications should use [Regular node Installation Guide](docs/Regular-Configuration&Installation.md)
+* Users who wants deploy applications should use [Regular node Installation Guide](docs/Regular-Configuration&Installation.md)
-* Users who whats helping the availability, can add a [Validator](docs/Validator-Configuration&Installation.md) or [Regular](docs/Validator-Configuration&Installation.md) node.
-Keep in mind the dedicated use of these nodes, and the special considerations for these core nodes.
+* Users who likes improve the availability of the network, can add a [Validator](docs/Validator-Configuration&Installation.md) or [Regular](docs/Validator-Configuration&Installation.md) node.
+Keep in mind the dedicated use of these nodes, and the special security considerations for these core nodes.

-## Help!
+## Help! :fire_extinguisher:
 ### Slack

-Alastria has a group of channels available on `Slack` message platform, at `alastria.slack.com`.
-You need to be invited to get into the channels, for it, you have to send a mail to `support@alastria.io` asking to join the channel giving the following information:
+[Alastria](https://alastria.io/en/) has a group of channels available on `Slack` message platform, at `alastria.slack.com`.
+You need to be invited to get into the channels, for it, you have to send a mail to support@alastria.io asking to join the channel giving the following information:

-* Name and Company representing
+* Name and Organization.
 * e-mail address to be added.
-* channels list where to be joined.
+* Channel list where to be joined.

 ### Available channels by default
-When you are accepted in the Alastria Slack group, you are automatically included in
+When you are accepted in the Alastria Slack group, you are automatically included in:

 * `#general` General purpose channel (public)
 * `#notificaciones` Notifications Github channel (public)

 You could self-add to the following channels:

-* `#besu-group` Channel for the red-B team, :ninja:
+* `#besu-group` Channel for the red-B team, :beer:

 ### Open an issue